hawkfish/textform/docs/transforms/write.rst

 Write
 =====

-The ``Write`` transform writes the stream out using a particular format.
+The ``Write`` transform writes records to a stream using a specified format.
 It has no impact on the stream except to write the records as they come in.
 Its arguments are: